hiasi19/Marlin-2.0.x-for-Ender3-with-SKR-mini-E3-V2/precompiled/readme.md

 Precompiled firmware\
-Made for Ender 3 Pro with with the Creality Ultrabase Style printbed\
+Made for the Ender 3 Pro with with Ultrabase Style printbed\
 BLtouch mount used: https://www.thingiverse.com/thing:3003725